Run for a Reason — Virtual Edition

 Subject: Let’s help change lives!

-On May 23-25, 2020, I will Run for a Reason and support The Ottawa Hospital at Tamarack Ottawa Race Weekend.
-I’ll do the hard work but I need you to donate, to help me raise these vital funds.
+Sometime between May 1 – 31, 2021, I will Run for a Reason and support The Ottawa Hospital at the Virtual Edition of Tamarack Ottawa Race Weekend.
+I’ll do the hard work, but I need your help to raise these vital funds.
+I hope you will consider making a donation in support of my run.
 When I cross the finish line, I’ll be smiling and thinking of you!

 Together, we can help change lives!
-We’ll also be ensuring researchers at The Ottawa Hospital can continue to make advancements in diseases such as cancer, heart disease, stroke and much more.
+We’ll also be ensuring researchers at The Ottawa Hospital can continue to make advancements in diseases such as cancer, heart disease, stroke, and many more.

 Donate now! (share the link to your fundraising page)